Interdisciplinary General Engineer/Physical Scientist

 SPECIALIZED EXPERIENCE REQUIREMENTS

-A qualified candidate's online application and resume must demonstrate at least one year of specialized experience equivalent to the GS-13 grade level in the Federal service.
-Specialized experience for this position is defined as: Experience working with concentrating solar power, with a focus in solar desalination and/or trough and tower technology.
+A qualified candidate's online application and resume must demonstrate at least one year of specialized experience equivalent to the next lower grade level, GS-14, in the Federal service or equivalent in private sector.
+Specialized experience for this position is defined as:

 Your application and resume should demonstrate that you possess the following knowledge, skills and abilities (KSAs).
 Do not provide a separate narrative written statement.
 Rather, you must describe in your application how your past work experience demonstrates that you possess the KSAs identified below.
 Cite specific examples of employment or experience contained in your resume and describe how this experience has prepared you to successfully perform the duties of this position.
 DO NOT write "see resume" in your application!